ursatile/css4eng/02-01-boxes-and-borders.md

 </figure>
 > Wondering why `none` and `hidden` do the same thing?
 It's all to with *border collapse*, which we'll meet in a later section, but the short answer is: if you combine a `solid` border with a `none` border, the `solid` border wins.
 If you combine a `solid` border with `hidden` border, the `hidden` wins.

-The `border-color` can be any CSS color --- we'll learn all about those in the section on colors and composition a little later --- and the `border-siz
+The `border-color` can be any CSS color --- we'll learn all about those in the section on colors and composition a little later --- and the `border-width` can be any CSS length unit, so now's probably a great time to learn about CSS units and how they work.

 ## Introducing CSS Units